 |Privilege #4:||Power to collect forced union dues.

 Unlike other private organizations, unions can compel individuals to support them financially.
-In 22 states under the NLRA (those that have not passed Right to Work laws), all states under the RLA, on “exclusive federal enclaves,” and in many states under public sector labor relations acts, employees may be forced to pay union dues as a condition of employment, even if they reject union affiliation.
+In 23 states under the NLRA (those that have not passed Right to Work laws), all states under the RLA, and on “exclusive federal enclaves,” employees may be forced to pay union dues as a condition of employment, even if they reject union affiliation.

 The Federal Election Campaign Act exempts unions from its limits on campaign contributions and expenditures, as well as some of its reporting requirements.
 Union bigwigs can spend unlimited amounts on communications to members and their families in support of, or opposition to, candidates for federal office, and they need not report these expenditures if they successfully claim that union publications are primarily devoted to other subjects.
 For years, the politically active National Education Association (NEA) teacher union has gotten away with claiming zero political expenditures on its IRS tax forms!

 Unlike all other parties in the economic marketplace, union officials can compel employers to bargain with them.
 The NLRA, FLRA, and RLA make it illegal for employers to resist a union’s collective bargaining efforts and difficult for them to counter aggressive and deceptive campaigns waged by union organizers.